 Initial feasibility assessments were conducted using the RAND-UCLA modified Delphi process to rate the measure concepts with feasibility as one component of the assessment.
 On a 1-9 point scale, this measure concept was rated as an 8 or "definitely feasible" by the expert panel.
-During the empirical testing phase, our testing found that the critical data elements had missing/invalid data of <1% (Data 3c.1.), meeting or exceeding the guidance from the Centers for Medicare and Medicaid Services regarding acceptable error rates.
+During the empirical testing phase, our testing found that all of the critical data elements except one had missing/invalid data of <1% (Data 3c.1.), meeting or exceeding the guidance from the Centers for Medicare and Medicaid Services regarding acceptable error rates.
+The exception was tooth number associated with sealant procedure codes.
+Missing/invalid data rates ranged from 0.15% to 15%, with most programs having missing/invalid rates <5%.
+We do not view the higher rates among a subset of the programs as a threat to feasibility, however.
+The high compliance by the majority of programs indicates that it is feasible to obtain missing and invalid rates of <1%.
+The Centers for Medicare and Medicaid Services already requires state Medicaid programs to report sealants placed on permanent molars among enrolled children, which requires data on tooth number, and tooth number also is typically required for reimbursement.
 During measure development and testing, the measure specifications were made available through a publicly accessible website for public comment with additional broad email dissemination to a wide range of stakeholders.
-No concerns regarding feasibility were raised during this process.
+No concerns regarding feasibility of collecting any of the data elements were raised during this process.